 - Exercises – creation, edit, save and playback

 - Statistics with monthly and daily view

-- Supports of 4 clefs: Violin, Bass, Alto, Tenor, with a maximum of 2 at the same time
+- Support of four clefs: Violin, Bass, Alto, Tenor, with a maximum of two at the same time

-- Supports of notes: Whole, half, dotted half, quarter, dotted quarter, eighth, triplets, pauses
+- Support of notes: Whole, half, dotted half, quarter, dotted quarter, eighth, triplets, pauses

 - Selection of the notes range for each clef.
 Maximum of 4 additional lines above and below the staff

 - Virtual piano, to exercise without having external devices